-- a general presentation of the research problem.
+You should first give a general presentation of the research problem.

-- You should then lay out exactly what you are trying to achieve with this particular research project.
+You should then lay out exactly what you are trying to achieve with this particular research project.

-- stating your own position.
+You should then state your own position.

-1) The General Presentation
+1) General Presentation

 The research problem does not have to be a statement, but must at least imply what you are trying to find.

 Many writers prefer to place the thesis statement or hypothesis here, which is perfectly acceptable, but most include it in the last sentences of the introduction, to give the reader a fuller picture.